The application period for the 2026 QBE Foundation local grants program has now closed.

 To be eligible for a QBE Foundation local grant, the organisation:

-• Must be a registered ‘not-for-profit’ (or non-profit) with the Australian Charities and Not-for-Profit Commission (ACNC)
+- Must be a registered ‘not-for-profit’ (or non-profit) with the Australian Charities and Not-for-Profit Commission (ACNC)

-• Must have Australian Tax Office endorsement of DGR 1 or 2 status
+- Must have Australian Tax Office endorsement of DGR 1 or 2 status

-• Must not be affiliated with a political party or union, or take an overtly political stance in the focus of their work
+- Must not be affiliated with a political party or union, or take an overtly political stance in the focus of their work

-• May have a religious basis, but any program or initiative supported by QBE must not incorporate religious teaching into the delivery of the program or initiative
+- May have a religious basis, but any program or initiative supported by QBE must not incorporate religious teaching into the delivery of the program or initiative

-Note: Australia Pacific QBE Foundation charity partners and 2022 local grant recipients are not eligible to apply.
+Note: Australia Pacific QBE Foundation charity partners and 2025 local grant recipients are not eligible to apply.

 Application suitability and alignment

-• Only applications working to address issues in our local grant categories will be considered.
-You will need to clearly demonstrate the relevance of your initiative to the category, so please consider this before applying.
+- Only applications working to address issues in our local grant categories will be considered.
+You will need to clearly demonstrate the relevance of your initiative to the category, so please consider this before applying

-• You can only apply once per project or initiative.
-Please do not submit multiple applications for the same project or initiative across different categories.
+- You can only apply once per project or initiative.
+Please do not submit multiple applications for the same project or initiative across different categories

-• QBE Foundation local grants are intended for high impact community initiatives.
-Requests for funding for "business as usual" activities will be considered less favourably than specific initiatives.
+- QBE Foundation local grants are intended for high impact community initiatives.
+Requests for funding for "business as usual" activities will be considered less favourably than specific initiatives

-• We understand that some initiatives require support from multiple funders.
-If this is the case, please outline clearly in your application where other funding is coming from, any funding expected in the future or due to end in the coming 12 months, and how you plan to report on the QBE Foundation portion of the total funding.
+- We understand that some initiatives require support from multiple funders.
+If this is the case, please outline clearly in your application where other funding is coming from, any funding expected in the future or due to end in the coming 12 months, and how you plan to report on the QBE Foundation portion of the total funding

-Three grants of $40,000 will be awarded per category, with a total of $360,000 awarded in 2023.
+Multiple grants of $50,000 will be awarded per category in 2026.

 Please note that it is in the discretion of Australia Pacific QBE Foundation whether to make a grant to your organisation and to determine the value of that grant.